henzk/schnipp.js/README.rst

 schnipp
 ============

-Experimental Javascript Form Library - DO NOT USE!
-IT WILL BREAK!!
+A few javascript components...

+schnipp.dialogs - popup boxes

+schnipp.dynforms - dynamically create forms using a json description of form fields.
-It allows to create forms programatically - no html required.
+Forms are added to the DOM programatically - no html required.
-New form field types can be added easily.
+New form field types incl. validation can be added easily.

 License
 ============